quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/scheduler-listeners.md

 }
 ```

-SchedulerListeners are registered with the scheduler's ListenerManager.
+SchedulerListeners are registered with the scheduler's `ListenerManager`.
-SchedulerListeners can be virtually any object that implements the ISchedulerListener interface.
+SchedulerListeners can be virtually any object that implements the `ISchedulerListener` interface.

 **Adding a SchedulerListener:**